2017 Child Support Table Look-up

 This child support table look-up will help you find the base amount of child support.
 Read the Step-by-Step Guide and the Table Look-up Disclaimer for more details.
 The Guide offers instructions and worksheets that will help explain how to calculate child support amounts.
 It also has information on special or extraordinary expenses that may need to be added to the basic child support amount.

 You may wish to ask a lawyer for advice about your situation.
 The base amount is often not the final child support amount to be paid.
-For example, if there are special expenses such as child care or if you share custody, the amount will likely be different.
+For example, if there are special expenses such as child care or if you have a shared parenting time arrangement, the amount will likely be different.